Past Speakers

 Gary D. Beckman

-Director of Academic Programs, Puerto Rico Conference on Music Entrepreneurship
+Director of Academic Programs, Brevard Conference on Music Entrepreneurship

 Editor, Arts Entrepreneurship Educator's Network